 Nathan “Mad Dog” Goodman was a Salt Lake promoter who also organized the successful Mayfest for several seasons at Westminster College in the early 1970s.
 Concerts would continue at the Old Mill with local, national, and international acts after Ed Huntsman’s involvement ended.

 Infinite Thanks to Charley Hafen for the handbills, and for beginning this project with Steve Jones.
-Much appreciation to Ed Huntsman and Brian C. Record for the use of their photos.
+Additional thanks to Ed Huntsman and Brian C. Record for the use of their photos.
+Special appreciation goes out to the late great camera store Inkley’s Photo on South State Street in Salt Lake for developing Ed Huntsman’s color photos of the original Alice Cooper Band from Mr. Huntsman’s negatives.
 Acknowledgements and credit to the Marriott Library at the University of Utah campus for articles from The Daily Utah Chronicle.
 Thanks also to Eric Williams for his eyewitness accounts.
 All double-quoted text is from Ed Huntsman.

 The artists who made the handbills above are all unknown, except for Kenvin Lyman.
-Information about them is welcome!
+Verifiable information about any of them is welcome!

 We actively request your contributions of pictures, memorabilia, and oral histories concerning the Cosmic Aeroplane and related scenes on this site — please contact our blogmeister: